 How to Deal with a Flooded Lawn

-Flooding and standing water on a lawn create havoc and destruction, and it often takes a lot of time and effort to repair a lawn after flooding occurs.
+Flooding and standing water on a lawn create havoc and destruction, and it often takes extensive lawn care to repair flood damage.
 The intense weather patterns around the United States have recently showcased some disturbing tendencies toward flooding.
-It's vital for home owners in rainy areas to know what to do if they get a flooded lawn.
+It’s vital for home owners in rainy areas to know what to do if they get a flooded lawn.

 Letting the Lawn Rest

 Although it might be tempting to go out onto the lawn when it’s still freshly drained to try and try things off with a blower of some kind, it’s best to let the lawn rest and dry for a short time.
 Wet grass is vulnerable grass, and it’s easy to destroy the lawn’s fragile grass blades with activity too soon after flooding.
 Allowing a lawn to rest and dry safely means keeping everyone off the lawn while it drains and dries.
 This means parents, kids, and pets each need to stay away from the lawn.

 Removing Excess Dirt

 It’s common for a recently dried lawn to have a layer of sediment on it (or silt as it’s commonly called in the lawn care industry).
 Removing the dirt or silt is important because the grass might suffocate under the weight of the dirt.
 Sometimes the debris and dirt can be removed with a hearty raking while other heavy coverings might kill the lawn completely and require new sod.
 This project might be difficult for an individual home owner to accomplish.
 Looking up the number of a local professional lawn care company will offer a lot of time saved in the lawn restoration.